Passion fruit (fruit): Uses

 The fruits are mainly consumed and have a juicy, edible center of many seeds.
 The parts of the fruit eaten are the pulpy, juicy seeds.
 Passion fruits are commonly squeezed to make juice, or used for pastries and other baked products, and as an ice cream flavor.
+When passion fruit seeds are added to snack bars, the dietary fiber content rose from 4.17% to 5.66% while the fat content rose from 15.02% to 19.63%.

 Composition

 Nutrition

 Raw passion fruit is 73% water, 23% carbohydrates, 2% protein, and 1% fat (table).
 In a reference amount of 100 g, raw passion fruit supplies 97 calories and is a rich source of vitamin C (33% of the Daily Value, DV) and a moderate source of riboflavin and potassium (table).
 No other micronutrients are in significant content (table).

 Phytochemicals

 Several varieties of passion fruit are rich in polyphenols, and some contain prunasin and other cyanogenic glycosides in the peel and juice.

 History

 Passion fruit originates from South America, specifically from the region stretching from southern Brazil through Paraguay to northern Argentina.
 The fruit has been cultivated since ancient times, primarily by Indigenous communities in these areas.
 It was later introduced to Europe in 1553 by Spanish and Portuguese colonists.